How to Change Careers: Your Step-By-Step Guide

 Reach out to former coworkers and talk to your network to learn about job openings and organizations.
 Using LinkedIn can be an especially effective way to find mutual connections.

 Training events, workshops and conferences are also great opportunities to build relationships and meet potential employers.
 Spending a little time with a new connection may benefit you if that person can help you compete for an open position.

 Before you apply for a new position, make sure your resume is in tiptop shape.
 Your resume doesn’t have to include all your previous experience – especially if it’s not relevant experience – but it should show how you’ve added value to your previous places of work through specific examples, data and facts.

 Certain details from your former industry may not be easily understood by potential new employers – especially if you’re transitioning out of the military – so use plain language and explain how you contributed in your previous positions as clearly as possible.

 Step 5: Draft Your Cover Letter

 A cover letter is not a one-size-fits-all approach.
 In fact, each one should be tailored to the position to which you are applying.
-The cover letter is your opportunity to show you’ve done your homework and shows how your experience aligns with the employer’s business goals and objectives.
+Your cover letter is your opportunity to show you’ve done your homework and how your experience aligns with the employer’s business goals and objectives.